1983 Notre Dame Fighting Irish football team

 The 1983 Notre Dame Fighting Irish football team represented the University of Notre Dame in the 1983 NCAA Division I-A football season.
 The team was coached by Gerry Faust and played its home games at Notre Dame Stadium in South Bend, Indiana.

-Notre Dame made it to the Liberty Bowl where they faced Boston College and their prized quarterback Doug Flutie.
+Notre Dame was invited to the Liberty Bowl where they faced Boston College and their prized quarterback Doug Flutie.
 Boston College scored first on a 13-yard touchdown pass but missed the extra point.
 Notre Dame came back as Allen Pinkett and Chris Smith each rushed for 100-plus yards, while Pinkett scored two touchdowns as Notre Dame beat Boston College, 19–18, to win their first bowl game since the 1979 Cotton Bowl.